wawachief/DigiQt/README.md

 ## Osx

 I don't have a valid developper certificate, so my build won't launch for security reasons.
 You have to proceed manually and launch the program from source.

-## Launching from sources

-- You must have python 3.7 or later installed
+Here is the procedure :
+1. download and install python (3.6 minimum - 3.8.5 is the latest version when I write this guide and works fine) : https://www.python.org/downloads/mac-osx/
-- Install the following packages via your favorite Python package manager (*pip* or *conda*)
+1. open a terminal window and install the following packages via your favorite Python package manager (*pip* or *conda*)
 	- pyside2
 	- serial
 	- serial-tool
+`sudo pip3 install pyside2 serial serial-tool`shoud do it.
-- Launch the program : `python3 main.py`
+1. Launch the program : `python3 main.py`

 # Instruction set